meroxa/cli/docs/cmd/md/meroxa_apps_open.md

 ## meroxa apps open

-Open the link to a Turbine Data Application in the Dashboard (Beta)
+Open the link to a Turbine Data Application in the Dashboard

 ```
 meroxa apps open [--path pwd] [flags]